wp-plugins/wp-category-tag-could/readme.txt

 == Frequently Asked Questions ==

-= How can I contact you with a complaint, a question or a suggestion? = Send an email to henri.benoit@gmail.com
+= How can I contact you with a complaint, a question or a suggestion? =

+Please use the support forum on wordpress.org or send an email to henri.benoit@gmail.com

-= How can I display a term cloud in a page or a post? = You can use the showtagcloud short code.
+= How can I display a term cloud in a page or a post? =

+You can use the showtagcloud short code.

 Syntax: [showtagcloud options...]